KartoffelChipss/LifeStealZ/README.md

 # You can use &player& to insert the player name
 # For example: tempban &player& banreason 1d
 eliminationCommands:
 # - "say &player& got eliminated"
 # - "niceCommandtwo"

 heartuseCommands:
 # - "say &player& used a heart item"

+reviveuseCommands:
+# - "say &player& revived &target&"

 heartuseSound:
   enabled: true